x

 Authorities said a dozen people are stuck 1,000 feet underground at the Mollie Kathleen Gold Mine after an elevator malfunction.

-First responders worked into the evening along with mine safety crews to put together a plan that worked to bring the people back up to the surface safely with the elevator, said the sheriff.
+First responders worked into the evening along with mine safety crews to put together a plan that worked to bring the people back up to the surface safely with the elevator, the sheriff said.
 The mine owner was on the scene to help crews make sure the elevator was working properly to bring the people up to the surface.

 Credit: Sky9